-- This slide shows this situation in a simpler setting.
-We have a complex multimodal integrand f(x) and we have no single PDF that is proportional to the integrand in the entire domain. - But we do have two distributions with PDFs $p_a$ and $p_b$ each of which is a good match for the integrand under different conditions. - We can use Multiple Importance Sampling (MIS) to combine the sampling techniques corresponding to the two PDFs into a single, robust, combined technique. - MIS proceeds by first picking one distribution to sample from ( $p_a$ or $p_b$ , say with fifty-fifty chance) and then taking the sample from the selected distribution. - This essentially corresponds to sampling from a weighted average of the two distributions, which is reflected in the form of the estimator, shown on the slide. - This estimator is really powerful at suppressing outlier samples such as those that you would obtain by picking x\from the tail of $p_a$ , where f(x) might still be large. - Without having $p_b$ at our disposal, we would be dividing the large f(x) by the small $p_a$ (x), producing an outlier. - However, the combined technique has a much higher chance of producing this particular x (because it can sample it also from $p_b$ ), so the combined estimator divides f(x) by $[p_a(x) + p_b(x)] / 2$ , which yields a much more reasonable sample value.
+• This slide shows this situation in a simpler setting.

+• We have a complex multimodal integrand f(x) that we want to numerically integrate using a MC method with importance sampling.

+• Unfortunately, we do not have a PDF that would mimic the integrand in the entire domain.

+• Instead, we can draw the sample from two different PDFs, p_a and p_b each of which is a good match for the integrand under different conditions - i.e. in different part of the domain.

+• However, the estimators corresponding to these two PDFs have extremely high variance - shown on the slide.

+• We can use Multiple Importance Sampling (MIS) to combine the sampling techniques corresponding to the two PDFs into a single, robust, combined technique.

+• The MIS procedure is extremely simple: it randomly picks one distribution to sample from (p_a or p_b , say with fifty-fifty chance) and then takes the sample from the selected distribution.

+• This essentially corresponds to sampling from a weighted average of the two distributions, which is reflected in the form of the estimator, shown on the slide.

+• This estimator is really powerful at suppressing outlier samples such as those that you would obtain by picking x{from} the tail of p_a , where f(x) might still be large.

+• Without having p_b at our disposal, we would be dividing the large f(x) by the small p_a

+(x), producing an outlier.

+• However, the combined technique has a much higher chance of producing this particular x (because it can sample it also from p_b), so the combined estimator divides f(x) by $[p_a(x) + p_b(x)] / 2$, which yields a much more reasonable sample value.

+• I want to note that what I'm showing here is called the "balance heuristic" and is a part of a wider theory on weighted combinations of estimators proposed by Veach and Guibas.